ricalamino/ricalamino/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on React, Svelte and NodeJS apps
+- 🔭 I’m currently working on Automation, AI tools and opensource apps.
+(Lectio)
 - ⚡ Fun fact: I am a Computer Engineer.
 But I am also a Math and Physics teacher.
 - 📫 How to reach me: ricardo@alami.no
 - ⚡₿ Bitcoin enthusiast! ⚡ala@primal.net⚡